List of Hollows in Bleach: Dordoni Alessandro Del Socaccio

 Arrancar 103 Dordoni Alessandro Del Socaccio (ドルドーニ・アレッサンドロ・デル・ソカッチオ, Dorudōni Aressandoro Deru Sokatchio) is goofier when compared to other Espadas; however, he is much more serious in battle.
 During his battle with Ichigo Kurosaki, Dordoni tries to goad Ichigo into using his Bankai and hollow mask, hoping to earn his former position back by defeating Ichigo at full power.
 He is defeated once Ichigo complies, and thanks Ichigo for the favor by fighting against the Exequias to buy Ichigo time to escape, dying by their hands with his final thoughts that Ichigo should discard his kindness while fighting future opponents.
 His death was later reported to Aizen to be the work of the intruders.

 During the second Wandenreich invasion months later, Dordoni is revived by Mayuri to assist him in his fight against Giselle.
 It is unknown what happened to him afterwards.

 Dordoni's zanpakutō is Giralda (Hiraruda), and in his released state, Dordoni grows armor that starts at his feet, wraps around his calves, and juts out at his waist with two more spikes.
 While released, two enormous cyclones come from exhaust spouts on the armor covering his legs, which keeps him hovering in the air and add extra force to his kicks.
 In addition, two beak-like extensions jut out from these cyclones, which are used to execute long-range strikes, though Dordoni is also capable of manifesting many more if the need arises.

-He is voiced by Kōji Ishii in the Japanese version of the anime and by Peter Spellos in the English dub.
+He is voiced by Kōji Ishii in the original Japanese version of the anime and by Neil Kaplan in the English dub.